About Us

 By that time, architect Black had died.
 The building committee contacted New York architect J. Stewart Barney (1868-1925), a Richmond native whose late mother had been a member of Moore Memorial Church.
 He agreed not to charge for his services provided a memorial plaque to his mother was erected.
 If such a plaque existed, it has now been removed.
 Barney was engaged in February 1894, and the vestry determined that the church would be known as the Church of the Holy Trinity, a memorial to Bishop Moore.

-Barney’s “late French Gothic” design was dominated by a 110-foot tower, featuring what is probably the largest belfry of any Richmond church; notably, it has never housed a bell.
+Barney’s “late French Gothic” design was dominated by a 110-foot tower, featuring what is probably the largest belfry of any Richmond church.
+Ten tower bells were installed by B.A.
+Sunderlin Bellfoundry in 2023.
+The bells were a generous gift made by an anonymous donor.

 The tower stood directly in the path of a tornado that struck city in May 1951.
 The pinnacle of the tower unfortunately needed to be removed; former rector Hill Brown referred to this as the church’s “crew cut.”